HomeCalculatorsChemistryTheoretical Yield Calculator

 Chemistry

-Calculate the theoretical yield of a chemical reaction from moles of limiting reagent and stoichiometric ratio.
-Find the maximum mass of product that can be formed.
+Calculate the theoretical yield of a chemical reaction from moles of limiting reagent and stoichiometric ratio, finding maximum product mass.

 0.1 mol